fahimaislam2022/Hotel-Management-System/README.md

 - Shows recent guest feedback

 ### 3. Room Management
-- Add new rooms with:
+- Add new rooms with room type, status, price, and image
-  - Room type
-  - Status
-  - Price
-  - Room image
 - View all rooms in a table
 - Update room details
 - Delete room records